jasonrhaddix/choi-holdings-coding-challenge/README.md

 3. Add a grid system and responsive strat -- Bootstrap, Foundation or even Vuetify for their UI elements.
 Wallet page should be a grid.
 4. CSS is a bit disorganized
 5. Create a `normalize` or `reset` stylesheet
-6. Error handling and persist for network connections
+6. Error handling and persistence for network connections
 7. Componentize reusable elements and emit events where needed, i.e. Checkboxes, logos, etc.
+8. Add functionality to change how you connect.
+All 3 selectors use Metamask.
+9. Button selection and disabled states

 ##### Vuex
 1. Use modules and global constants for namespacing (or use `namespaced` prop, whichever you prefer)